 We maintain the 2020 Plan, a stock option plan, which was initially approved by our stockholders on July 21, 2020 and which became effective immediately prior to our December 2020 initial public offering.
 Employees, officers, directors, consultants and advisors are eligible to participate in the 2020 Plan.
-As of December 31, 2021, there were 8,247,509 shares reserved for issuance under the 2020 Plan that remained available.
+As of December 31, 2022, there were 7,490,652 shares reserved for issuance under the 2020 Plan that remained available.
 Prior to our December 2020 initial public offering we maintained the Company's Equity Incentive Plan (the "2011 Plan").
 We ceased making new grants under the 2011 Plan upon effectiveness of the 2020 Plan.
 However, options that were previously granted under the 2011 Plan will remain subject to the terms and conditions contained in that plan.
-See also the section titled "Warrants" for additional information on the warrants granted to Kubera North America, Inc., the six members of Scientific Advisory Board, Flagship Consulting, Inc. and Frank McDaniel, our former outside counsel.